 Dr. Oberhardt has worked with client companies engaged in areas including medical devices, medical diagnostic services, medical diagnostic products, genomics, multiple biomarker disease diagnostic technology, microfluidic technology, and others.

 Technology incubation activities encompass starting and nurturing new technology-based companies.
 These efforts resulted in the emergence of NanoVector, Inc., a novel nanobiotechnology drug delivery platform company for cancer therapy, for which Dr. Oberhardt is serving a management role.

-NanoVector is a nanobiotechnology spin out company from NC State University developing targeted therapeutic and diagnostic approaches using an engineered plant virus with unique capabilities.
-This plant virus forms the basis of a novel nanoparticle drug delivery system for treating advanced metastatic cancer.
+NanoVector was a nanobiotechnology spin out company from NC State University developing targeted therapeutic and diagnostic approaches using an engineered plant virus with unique capabilities that formed the basis of a novel nanoparticle drug delivery system for treating advanced metastatic cancer.
 Cancer therapy has now transitioned from chemotherapy and nanotechnology to immunotherapy and gene editing.

 Major Past Biomedical Technology Contributions